Abdullah-TU/Graham-Defensive-Investor-Analyzer/README.md

 By default the backend listens on [http://localhost:8000](http://localhost:8000).
 Navigate to that URL in your browser to open the web interface.
 You can then upload a PDF and receive a pass/fail summary, or click the **Manual Calculator** button to enter values yourself.

-## Repository Contents

-Alongside the Python modules there are additional artifacts in this repository:

-* `first-page-after-name.jpg` – screenshot of the main upload page of the application.
-* `graham-calculator-manual.jpg` – screenshot of the manual calculator page.
-* `file-structure.png` – captured file/directory listing used to reconstruct this repository structure.
-* `Presentation.html` – HTML document explaining the system architecture with flowcharts and component descriptions.
-* `Project details.docx` – Rich document summarising each file and function used in the project.
-* `requirements.txt` – pinned Python dependencies for this project.

 ## Contributing

 This repository contains a faithfully reconstructed subset of the original Graham Analyzer project.
 If you wish to extend or modify it, please follow these guidelines: